Ayhmibrahim/Programming-Foundations-Journey/README.md

 Each level within this roadmap contains:

-1. **Source Code:** Solutions to programming challenges and exercises.
+1. **Source Code** — Solutions to programming challenges and exercises.
-2. **Projects:** Functional systems that integrate the concepts learned throughout the roadmap.
+2. **Projects** — Functional systems that integrate the concepts learned throughout the roadmap.
-3. **Certificates:** Official documentation for completing each stage.
+3. **Certificates** — Documentation for completing each stage.
-4. **Practice:** Exercises designed to strengthen programming logic and problem-solving skills.
+4. **Practice** — Exercises designed to strengthen programming logic and problem-solving skills.

 ---